Who We Are

 For 90 years, Regional Plan Association has been an indispensable source of ideas and plans for policy makers and opinion shapers across the tri-state region.

 RPA is America’s most distinguished urban research and advocacy organization.
 RPA works to improve the prosperity, infrastructure, sustainability and quality of life of the New York-New Jersey-Connecticut metropolitan region.
 Some of the region’s most significant public works, economic development and open space projects have their roots in RPA ideas and initiatives, from the location of the George Washington Bridge to the revitalization of downtown Brooklyn, Stamford and Newark to the preservation of open space and development of parks in the Palisades, Governors Island and Gateway National Recreation Area.
 RPA has pursued these goals by conducting independent research, planning, advocacy and vigorous public-engagement efforts.
 Every year, the most pressing challenges facing the region are debated at RPA’s spring conference, the Assembly, which draws leaders and professionals from government, business, civic groups and the media.
+Recent Assemblies have featured former Vice President Joe Biden, former United States Secretary of State Hillary Rodham Clinton, New Jersey Governor Phil Murphy and New York City Transit president Andy Byford.
 A cornerstone of our work is the development of long-range plans and policies to guide the region’s growth.
-Since the 1920s, RPA has produced three landmark plans for the region and is working on a fourth plan that will tackle the urgent challenges facing our region, including climate change, fiscal uncertainty and declining economic opportunity.
+Since the 1920s, RPA has produced four landmark plans for the region, the most recent was released in November 2017.